 Rigidbody2D rb;

-// Force applied to move the laser
+// The impulse force to shoot the laser upward

 public float force = 10f;